 A new entity will be created if a matching entity object is not found.
 An entity object requires at least one entity field to be mapped and have a value for a new entity object to be created.

-If the record has a form registration for the exact same form that has been mapped, then the registration will be updated.
+If the record has a form registration for the exact same form that has been mapped, then the registration is updated.

 Form Registration Creation

-If the registration does not yet exist, then a new form registration will be added if a form has been mapped using either Form ID or Form Title.
+If the registration does not yet exist, then a new form registration is added if a form has been mapped using either Form ID or Form Title.

 Gifts, Pledges, and Planned Gifts use multiple matching criteria to match an existing object on the record.
 The criteria are evaluated in the following order, and once a match is found, no other matches are attempted: